 /sbin/service httpd restart

-Further on in this manual, we show you how to change the PHP version in DirectAdmin.
+- Further on in these tutorials, we show you how to switch between these PHP versions in DirectAdmin.

 - Updating SQL